iopowerflower/ScreenMachine/README.md

 A Python application that processes video files, extracts screenshots at evenly spaced intervals, and assembles them into grid images with optional metadata labels.

+ScreenMachine functions similarly to AMT Auto Movie Thumbnailer, but is 30x as fast for generating screenshots.
+This is the result of advanced seeking optimizations allowed by FFmpeg.

+ScreenMachine functions optimally over the network, with spinning hard drives, and with NVME/SSD, seeking frames dynamically to reduce read strain and CPU consumption as much as possible.

+Adjust the number of worker threads for your use case.

 ## Features

 - Recursively processes all videos in a selected directory and subdirectories